 This special issue consists of four articles dealing with various aspects of early modern Jewish privacy and private life.
-Several articles are concerned with the city of Amsterdam, a major center of Jewish life in the early modern period, with a thriving Jewish communal life.

-In the first article, Julia Lieberman investigates how the Amsterdam Sephardi congregation organized its private educational system with the
+Several articles are concerned with the city of Amsterdam, a major centre of Jewish life in the early modern period, with a thriving Jewish communal life.
+In the first article, Julia Lieberman investigates how the Amsterdam Sephardi congregation organized its private educational system with the aim of shaping the future members of the community, starting in the early 1600s.

-&lt;sup>47 Daniel Jütte, "'They Shall Not Keep Their Doors or Windows Open': Urban Space and the Dynamics of Conflict and Contact in Premodern Jewish-Christian Relations," European History Quarterly 46 (2016), 2:209-237.

-&lt;sup>48 Bamberger, Mayse, "Pre-Modern Insights for Post-Modern Privacy," 504.

-&lt;sup>49 Schreiber, "Privacy in Jewish Law," 187.

-aim of shaping the future members of the community, starting in the early 1600s.
 She identifies the critical stages in this process, which in 1639 resulted in a school that consisted of seven grades.
-She argues that this educational system was a blending of attributes from the Jewish medieval tradition and the Iberian Jesuit system that emphasized the character formation of its students, and which the lay founders of the Sephardi congregation had experienced while living as conversos in Spain and Portugal.
+She argues that this educational system was a blending of attributes from the Jewish medieval tradition and the Iberian Jesuit system that emphasised the character formation of its students, and which the lay founders of the Sephardi congregation had experienced while living as conversos in Spain and Portugal.
 The second article, written by Michaël Green, focuses on Jewish egodocuments from Amsterdam.
-It was originally published in English in the edited volume Early Modern Privacy: Sources and Approaches and is included here in Polish translation for the benefit of the wider readership in Poland.
-By examining three Jewish authors dating from the seventeenth to the nineteenth century, Green traces the development of concepts of privacy for Jewish individuals on the one hand, and that of Jewish egodocumental writing on the other.
-Various aspects of privacy come forward in these sources-space, finance, health, and family matters.
+It was originally published in English in the edited volume Early Modern Privacy: Sources and Approaches and is included here in Polish translation for the benefit of the wider readership in Poland.51 By examining three Jewish authors dating from the seventeenth to the nineteenth century, Green traces the development of concepts of privacy for Jewish individuals on the one hand, and that of Jewish egodocumental writing on the other.
+Various aspects of privacy come forward in these sources - space, finance, health, and family matters.
 Relating to the spatial dimension, the third article by Jessica Roitman challenges assumptions about what spaces were actually "private" in the late early modern (colonial) world.
-Roitman discusses a case study of alleged adultery within the Portuguese Jewish community in Willemstad, Curaçao, in the late eighteenth century, in order to investigate the intersection of privacy, public life, and close-knit religious communities in colonial societies.
+Roitman discusses a case study of alleged adultery within the Portuguese Jewish community in Willemstad, Curacao, in the late eighteenth century, in order to investigate the intersection of privacy, public life, and close-knit religious communities in colonial societies.

+51 Green, "Public and Private in Jewish Egodocuments".

 The fourth and final article by Maria Diemling explores the question of privacy in Jewish letters.
-She reflects on Jewish epistolary culture and notions of privacy by examining an extraordinary cache of Jewish letters that were mostly written on a single day-22 November 1619-in a single city, Prague, and sent to a single destination, Vienna.
+She reflects on Jewish epistolary culture and notions of privacy by examining an extraordinary cache of Jewish letters that were mostly written on a single day - 22 November 1619 - in a single city, Prague, and sent to a single destination, Vienna.
 Paying particular attention to gendered communication and increased literacy, Diemling argues that privacy was negotiated in family networks that allowed for "privileged confidentiality" but were fiercely protected from outsiders.

 The initial idea to study the privacy of individuals and in the Jewish community developed as part of the research interests of the editor.
-In November 2020, Michaël Green organized an online symposium at the Centre for Privacy Studies in Copenhagen (DNRF138) in order to facilitate discussion with scholars of Jewish studies.
-Several months later, the editors of this volume decided that a publication examining Jewish notions of privacy in the early modern period was a desideratum, and commissioned additional articles from specialists in Jewish studies, and cultural history.
-This volume is an important contribution to privacy studies, as the different perspectives of the authors suggest diverse research possibilities, but all aim to achieve one goal-a better understanding of what privacy meant for the Jewish population of the early modern era, not only in Europe, but also beyond, taking into account transnational perspectives.
+In November 2020 Michaël Green organised an online symposium at the Centre for Privacy Studies in Copenhagen (DNRF138) in order to facilitate discussion with scholars of Jewish studies.
+Several months later, the editors of this volume decided that a publication examining Jewish notions of privacy in the early modern period was a desideratum, and commissioned additional articles from specialists in Jewish studies, theology and cultural history.
+This volume is an important contribution to privacy studies, as the different perspectives of the authors suggest diverse research possibilities, but all aim to achieve one goal - a better understanding of what privacy meant for the Jewish population of the early modern era, not only in Europe, but also beyond, taking into account transnational perspectives.
 We hope that the work presented here will stimulate further research on privacy in Jewish culture: from legal discussions to the study of emotions and self-reflection; from private objects to architecture and space; from anthropology to intellectual history.